W4118/W4118.github.io/homework/hw3.md

 Write answers to the following questions in the `user/part5.txt` text file, following the provided template **exactly**.
 Make sure to include any references you use in your `references.txt file`.

 For question 1, make sure that you are referencing the correct kernel version in bootlin (**[v6.8](https://elixir.bootlin.com/linux/v6.8/source)**).
 For reference, the URLs you answer with should be in the following format: https://elixir.bootlin.com/linux/v6.8/source/kernel/sched/core.c#L1234

+> **IMPORTANT**: For each of the URLs you give, make sure the line numbers correspond to the line numbers on bootlin.
+In other words, they should be the line numbers **BEFORE** you made any changes to the kernel source code.

 For questions, 2, 3, and 4, give your answer in the format `[STATE] -> [STATE]`, replacing `STATE` with the relevant state.
 For example: `[TASK_RUNNING] -> [TASK_INTERRUPTIBLE]`.
 Do NOT remove the brackets around the state names.